eduardomosko/header42.nvim/README.md

 header42.nvim does not provide default mappings, so you can map a to the command `<cmd>Stdheader`.

-Although this plugins does not provide mappings, it setups `autocmd` to update the header.
+Although this plugins does not provide mappings, it sets up `autocmd` to update the header.